chipperdrew/talkEdu/README.rst

 =============
 #) Draw voting system
 #) Allow for comments on POST pages (using django-comments)
-#) Implement "search" feature
 #) Implement option to mark a post as spam
 #) Add dropdown to sort posts by various categories (need voting system)
-#) Create a more personalized user page?
-#) Think of way to prevent post spam
+#) Think of way to prevent post spam (look at Django packages)
+#) TIME PERMITTING - Create a more personalized user page?
+#) TIME PERMITTING - Allow for social auth using django-allauth
 #) IN PRODUCTION - Set up email with SMTP server
 #) IN PRODUCTION - Add https protection
 #) TOFIX? - Require certain password length/chars???